port-labs/port-docs/docs/single-sign-on/onelogin.md

 4. Define the initial Port application settings:

-   1. `Display Name`: Insert a friendly name for the Port app, like `Port`.
+   1. `Display Name`: Insert a name of your choice for the Port app, like `Port`.
-   2. Add a rectangular icon and a square icon (optional):
+   2. Add rectangular and square icons (optional):

    ![Port's logo](../../static/img/sso/general-assets/PortLogo.png)